Environmental Scientist Resume Example

 Certifications like Certified Environmental Professional (CEP) or LEED Accredited Professional show I have up-to-date expertise.
 Over 60% of recruiters value these for technical environmental roles.

 You can also earn the Certified Hazardous Materials Manager (CHMM) or Professional Wetland Scientist (PWS) credentials.
-These highlight your specialized skills and make your resume stand out.
+These highlight your specialized skills and make your resume stand out, especially when paired with a strong cover letter.

 Always list the issuing organization and date.
 This helps recruiters verify your credentials quickly, and it shows that you keep your knowledge current in the field.